Mortgages

 Work out the cost of a Swiss mortgage using one of these online mortgage calculators:

 In Switzerland, home loans are typically arranged directly with the lender – which is usually a major bank – rather than through a mortgage broker or agent.
-You can find more information about Swiss banks in our guides to opening a Swiss bank account and Swiss banking.
+You can find more information in our guides to opening a Swiss bank account and Swiss banking.

-Other providers of Swiss mortgages include insurance companies and independent mortgage brokers.
+Other Swiss mortgage providers include insurance companies and independent mortgage brokers.
 You’ll usually have to contact the banks yourself to request information or fill out a short registration form online.
 You will then typically be given an appointment to discuss your mortgage before completing the paperwork.

 To take out a Swiss mortgage, you will typically need to provide: